Advertiser Disclosure

 Although REAL ID is now required to fly, it’s still possible to fly without it (or a passport), but this requires additional verification.

-Now, the TSA has issued a notice outlining a process for individuals who don’t have a REAL ID or a passport to clear security checkpoints.
+Recently, the TSA issued a notice outlining a process for individuals who don’t have a REAL ID or a passport to clear security checkpoints.
+At the time, the proposed fee was $18; now, the agency has decided the work required to verify your identity without proper documents merits a $45 fee.

 Advertisement